Are these the best water stocks and ETFs to watch?

 Badger Meter is focused on providing products that help control the flow of water.
 It has used its technology to create its own products, but also integrated it into other companies’ products.
 While water may be its core market, its technology and products are used to control the flow of other liquids such as oil and chemicals.

 It generates most of its revenue in the US and overseas, especially in Asia, Europe and the Middle East.

 Middlesex Water is a smaller utility that provides regulated water and wastewater services in New Jersey, Delaware and Pennsylvania.
 It also has non-regulated services that help maintain private water systems.
 The company is constantly open to acquisitions and has taken advantage of the number of water providers in need of more capital to improve their networks.

 Connecticut Water Service supplies water to 325,000 people through 95,000 connections in 56 towns within Connecticut.
 The company also has a service subsidiary called New England Water Utility Services, which operates in the unregulated market.

-The company is currently in the process of merging with SKW Group, which is included in this list.
+In 2019, the company merged with SJW Group, which is included in this list.

 York Water Co (YORW)

-York Water supplies regulated water to 66,000 residential, commercial, and industrial customers, supplying around 194,000 people in York and Adams County, Pennsylvania.
-It is the 'oldest investor-owned utility in the US' and has paid dividends every year since 1816, making it the 'longest consecutive dividend record in America'.
+York Water supplies regulated water to over 200,000 people in 29 municipalities in York and Adams County, Pennsylvania.
+The company also owns two reservoirs - Lake Williams and Lake Redman - which together hold up to 2.23 billion gallons of water.
+York Water is the 'oldest investor-owned utility in the US' and has paid dividends every year since 1816, making it the 'longest consecutive dividend record in America'.